PanosChatzi/world_happiness_report_2025/README.md

 ## Features

 - Interactive scatter plot showing the relationship between GDP per capita and happiness scores
+- Annotations for Greece and the top 5 happiest countries (Finland, Denmark, Iceland, Sweden, and Netherlands)
+- Linear trend line showing the overall relationship
+- Hover tooltips displaying detailed information for each country
 - Data points sized by country population
 - Color-coded by region
-- Hover tooltips displaying detailed information for each country
-- Annotations for the top 5 happiest countries and Greece
-- Linear trend line showing the overall relationship
 - Zoom functionality for detailed exploration

 ## Shiny App